-2012 gangrape case: Supreme Court dismisses Mukesh Singh’s plea claiming evidence was concealed
+2012 gangrape case: Delhi court dismisses convicts’ plea seeking stay of execution

 The court dismissed the petition, saying there is no merit and reason to entertain it after all the rights and remedies given to the accused were exercised and heard at length by them.

-The hearing of a plea filed by Akshay Thakur against rejection of his mercy plea by the president is underway currently.

-Earlier in the day, the top court rejected Pawan Gupta’s petition claiming that he was a juvenile when the crime took place.
+The top court also rejected Pawan Gupta’s petition claiming that he was a juvenile when the crime took place.

 All four convicts have filed multiple petitions over the last few months in an attempt to stall their hanging.
 Their mercy petitions have been rejected by President Kovind.
 Death warrants in the case have been issued for the fourth time.